cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/courses/reu2021/_index.md

 Update to the Video:

 Best practices in Python recommend to use a Python venv.
-This is pretty easy to do and creates a separate python environment for you so you do not interface with your system python install.
-Some IDE's may do this aout0matically, but it isstill best practice to install one and bind the IDE against it.
+This is pretty easy to do and creates a separate Python environment for you so you do not interfere with your system Python installation.
+Some IDEs may do this automatically, but it is still best practice to install one and bind the IDE against it.
 To do this:

-1. download python version 3.9.5 just as shown in the first lecture.
+1. Download Python version 3.9.5 just as shown in the first lecture.
-2. after the download you do an additional step.
+2. After the download you do an additional step as follows:

    * on Mac: